odkr/lpassh-add/README.rst

 and query you for the remaining ones.

 It does so by calling ``ssh-add``, but setting itself as ``SSH_ASKPASS`` utility.
+Therefore, ``ssh-add`` will call ``lpassh-add`` again.

+``lpassh-add`` then:

-Hence, ``ssh-add`` calls ``lpassh-add``, which then extracts the filename of the private key from the passphrase prompt, uses that filename to locate the corresponding public key file, reads that key from that file, searches LastPass for a Secure Note that lists that key, and, if it finds it, passes the passphrase stored in that note on to ``ssh-add``.
+1. extracts the filename of the private key from the passphrase prompt,
+2. uses that filename to locate the corresponding public key file,
+3. reads that key from that file,
+4. searches LastPass for a Secure Note that lists that key, and, if it finds it,
+5. passes the passphrase stored in that note on to ``ssh-add``.

 If it doesn't find the passphrase, it asks you for it.

 If you're not logged into LastPass, but ``LPASSH_ADD_USERNAME`` is set, ``lpassh-add`` logs you into LastPass.
 Once ``lpassh-add`` is done, if it